-Florida has more beach area than any other state and each of the coastal areas has it’s own designation.
+The Sunshine State has more beach area than any other state.
+And each of the 12 coasts of Florida has it’s own designation.
 We have compiled a dozen different named locales, although it appears there might even be more.
 Starting in Pensacola and ending up in Jacksonville there’s some 1,350 miles of beach from the Gulf to the Atlantic.
-We have taken some time and compiled a list of the names of Florida’s dozen coastal areas .
+We have taken some time and compiled a list of the names of Florida’s unique coastal areas .

-The Emerald Coast.stretches 100 miles from Pensacola to Panama City, it encompasses five counties including; Escambia, Santa Rosa, Okaloosa, Walton and Bay.
-It previously was called the Miracle Strip and the Redneck Riviera.
+The Emerald Coast stretches 100 miles from Pensacola to Panama City.
+This one of the coasts of Florida encompasses five counties.
+These include; Escambia, Santa Rosa, Okaloosa, Walton and Bay.
+It has nicknames like the Miracle Strip and the Redneck Riviera.

 Florida’s Forgotten Coast is billed as “the last remaining stretch of unspoiled, pristine Gulf Coast beaches that haven’t been overrun by high rises and strip malls.”
 It encompasses the section of coastline from Mexico Beach to Apalachicola Bay.

-The name was coined in the early 1990s by the Apalachicola Bay Chamber of Commerce.
+The name for this coast of Florida was coined in the early 1990s.
+It came from the Apalachicola Bay Chamber of Commerce.
 As the story goes, they developed the name after a group of tourism employees forgot to add information on the region to their brochure about Florida.
 The area has the same white sand and blue green water but is largely uninhabited and undeveloped.

-It is an area of almost a million acres where it is easy to discover the “real Florida,” The Nature Coast features dense forests, prairies, and blackwater rivers.
-It offers ample opportunities for trail hiking, kayaking, bicycling, fishing, bird watching, among other things.
-Even so, vacationers are never far from a town – some quaint and historically significant – where they can still enjoy the comforts of home.
+It is an area of almost a million acres.
+Here, it is easy to discover the “real Florida,” The Nature Coast features dense forests, prairies, and blackwater rivers.
+It offers ample opportunities for trail hiking, kayaking, bicycling, fishing and bird watching.
+Even so, vacationers are never far from a town.
+Many of them quaint and historically significant.

-The Suncoast Region of Florida picks up at St. Petersburg, then runs south past Clearwater, Tampa and Saraota to Bradenton.
+The Suncoast Region of Florida ia one of our favorites.
+It picks up at St. Petersburg, then runs south past Clearwater, Tampa and Saraota to Bradenton.
 The region draws its name from the number of sunshiny days they are able to draw each calendar year.
-It also is home to some of the best beaches in the nation – this is due in part to the quartz sand that is paired with its high water quality, The fact that the beaches are backed up to good sized cities, means there are ample opportunities for lodging, dining and entertainment.
+This one of the coasts of Florida also is home to some of the best beaches in the nation – this is due in part to the quartz sand that is paired with its high water quality.
+The fact that the beaches are backed up to good sized cities, means there are ample opportunities for lodging, dining and entertainment.

 Lee Island Coast is named after an island, but it’s actually named after Lee County, home to the beaches most commonly associated with southwestern Florida.
-This area includes the islands of Sanibel and Captiva, Fort Myers, Cape Coral, Estero Island/Fort Beach, Bonita Springs, and more than 100 small coastal islands.
+This area includes some of our top picks – like the islands of Sanibel and Captiva, Fort Myers and more than 100 small coastal islands.
 Sanibel particularly has been recognized as one of the best shelling beaches in the country.

 Thomas Edison, Henry Ford and other well-known American personalities spent winters in Lee County, which helped put this region on the map.

-The Paradise Coast continues south and includes Naples, Marco Island, Everglades City, Immokalee and Ave Maria.
-Over 30 miles of white sand beaches on Florida’s Paradise Coast are clean, unspoiled and plentiful.
-At some, you can walk directly onto the sand from your hotel and others are accessible only by boat.
-Naples is home to the thousand foot long Naples Pier and there are other attractions such as the Corkscrew Swamp Sanctuary, Barefoot Beach Preserve and Tigertail Beach,
+Around the Horn, The Paradise Coast continues south and includes Naples, Marco Island, Everglades City, and Immokalee.
+The white sand beaches on this one of the coasts of Florida are clean, unspoiled and plentiful.
+At some, you can walk directly onto the sand from your hotel.
+Others are accessible only by boat.
+Naples is home to the thousand foot long Naples Pier and there are other attractions such as the Corkscrew Swamp Sanctuary, Barefoot Beach Preserve and Tigertail Beach

 Moving north up the Atlantic side of the state, The Gold Coast includes some 60 miles of shoreline from Miami up to Ft.
-Lauderdale and then on to West Palm Beach, (though its definition has changed over time), The name is said to be a reference to the wealth and ritzy lifestyle said to characterize the area.
+Lauderdale.
+It also encompasses West Palm Beach, (though its definition has changed over time), The name is said to be a reference to the wealth and ritzy lifestyle of the area.

 That being said, much of the natural treasure of the Gold Coast remains.
-There are 300 miles of Intracoastal Waterway, in addition there are Fort Lauderdale’s canals, and the of the Everglades is just a few miles inland.
+There are 300 miles of Intracoastal Waterway, in addition to the Fort Lauderdale canals.
+And of course the Everglades is just a few miles inland.

-In addition to the beaches, there are attractions such as the Elliot Museum in Stuart and The Sunrise Theatre in Fort Pierce.
-In addition, visitors can stop by the aptly named Treasure Coast Square shopping center in Jensen Beach or visit Mel Fisher’s Treasure Museum in Sebastian.
+In addition to the beaches, we discovered great attractions such as the Elliot Museum in Stuart and The Sunrise Theatre in Fort Pierce.
+In addition, you can stop by the aptly named Treasure Coast Square shopping center in Jensen Beach or visit Mel Fisher’s Treasure Museum in Sebastian.

 For the most part, The Space Coast is in Brevard County.
-It has over 70 miles of coastline and cities such as Titusville, Melbourne, and Cocoa Beach.
+This one of the coasts of Florida has over 70 miles of coastline and cities such as Titusville, Melbourne, and Cocoa Beach.
 The name reflects their proximity to The Kennedy Space Center.
 The north end of Florida’s Space Coast is home to the Canaveral National Seashore and pristine natural habitats, while the south is home to Sebastian Inlet State Park.
 The west is bordered by the St. Johns River and the east stops at the Atlantic Ocean.
 There is a wide range of activities, from fishing and boating, to cruise ships, rocket launches and of course – the beach life.

 Ironically, our last area is Florida’s First Coast.
 This runs from St. John’s County northward with 75 miles of beach to the Georgia state line.
 The name First Coast (which sometimes is called the Historic Coast) refers both to the first permanent European settlement – St. Augustine.
 That was settled better than 50 years before the Pilgrims landed at Plymouth Rock,It also was the “first coast” in the state of Florida that was encountered traveling southbound down the Atlantic seaboard.
 In addition to it’s history and pristine, natural areas, there’s golf.
 A lot of golf.
 Home to the World Golf Hall of Fame, THE PLAYERS Championship, PGA TOUR and Champions Tour, Northeast.